Large Innovation Projects

 Call for Proposals

-The Adaptation Fund Board (AFB) invites eligible Parties to submit proposals for large innovation projects, using the services of accredited national implementing entities (NIEs), Regional Implementing Entities (RIEs) and Multilateral Implementing Entities (MIEs).
+The Adaptation Fund Board (AFB) invites eligible Parties to the Kyoto Protocol or the Paris Agreement to submit proposals for large innovation projects, using the services of accredited national implementing entities (NIEs), Regional Implementing Entities (RIEs) and Multilateral Implementing Entities (MIEs).
 Proposals submitted will be considered under the Adaptation Fund (AF) Programme on Innovation: Large Innovation Projects, under the Innovation Facility of the Adaptation Fund.

 This funding opportunity makes available grants of up to US$ 5 million to NIEs, RIEs and MIEs starting with the first request for proposals under an indicative set-aside of US$ 30 million, approved at second session of the thirty-fifth meeting of the Adaptation Fund Board in October 2020.